juntylpro1/secure-enterprise/access-project.md

 In addition, you must be assigned the following access on the project tooling resources within the account:

-* The Editor and Manager role on the {{site.data.keyword.bplong}} service
-* The Viewer role on the resource group for the project
+* The Viewer role on the resource group for the project, which allows a resource group for the project to be selected to deploy the tooling services.

-An administrator on the {{site.data.keyword.cloud_notm}} Projects service must grant access between the Projects service and the {{site.data.keyword.bpshort}} service in the account that contains the project.
-This access is granted automatically the first time that an administrator creates a project.
-{: important}

 ## Assigning access in the console
 {: #console-project-service}